shinpei0208/gdev/compiler/as/ptx2sass/README.txt

 To build ptx2sass:

-1. Type `cmake .' to build the Makefile.
+1. Type `cmake -Duse_as=ON .' at the top level directory of Gdev or type `cmake .' at the current directory to build the Makefile.

 2. Type `make' to compile the libocelot and ptx2sass.